 Improve skills of girls affected by menstrual poverty and stigma, their parents and teachers in managing menstrual hygiene at homes and schools creatively and prudently (within available resources).

 This is an 18-month project funded by the British and Foreign School Society (BFSS) and the Government of the Faroe Islands, which started in March 2021.
-The total budget for the project is £90,643.
+The budget for the project is £90,643.
 The Allan & Nesta Ferguson Trust has contributed an additional £17,500 to the Happy Maths Hub project.